For naturally ventilated spaces, windows, doors and vents are often the means for providing outside air.

 - don’t position fans so that they may blow aerosols from one person’s breath directly towards another person

 - where practical, spaces where there is potential for long duration exposure over several hours within the same group (e.g. offices, schools) would benefit from allowing occupants to have regular breaks, ideally with time to air the room, to reduce the potential for viral exposure.
-This may mean alterations to the work pattern or teaching or office areas.
+This may mean alterations to the pattern of use of space

 Any actions taken must also comply with broader health, safety and welfare regulations, including the legal requirement to maintain reasonable temperature in the workplace, which in most cases would take priority over the ventilation requirements.